nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 These lines of code will let you read values on pin **PE4** which corresponds to **132** in Linux sysfs (PE4 - PE11 are numbers 132-139 in sysfs).

-If reading a CSID0 - CSID7 which are pins PE4 - PE11, you will need to add a pull-down or pull-up resistor to prevent a floating pin while the switch is open.
+If testing a switch we recommend adding a external pull-up or pull-down resistor to prevent floating pin logic state.

 ![pull-down resistor](images/buttonUART_800.jpg)